 The answer to the question, “Do writers need writing degrees?” depends on who you ask!
 These tips for aspiring writers are inspired by a reader’s question and based on my writing career – I’m a full-time blogger and writer.
 My degrees are in Education and Psychology, from the University of Alberta.

-“Write without pay until somebody offers pay; if nobody offers within three years, sawing wood is what you were intended for.” ~ Mark Twain.
+And, follow Mark Twain’s writing advice: “Write without pay until somebody offers pay; if nobody offers within three years, sawing wood is what you were intended for.”

 Yes, Ashleigh, I do think it’s a good idea to send your writing clips to you local newspaper.
 It’s a low-risk activity (that feels scary) – but it can reap big rewards!
 Or, maybe nothing will come of it at all.
 Either way, you win.
 If you sit on your writing, you gain nothing at all.